Understanding The Profit and Loss Chart in Options Trading

 Vertical Axis (Y-axis)

-Underlying Price (red-dotted line)
+Underlying Price (blue-dotted line)

-Breakeven Price (blue-dotted line)
+Breakeven Price (red-dotted line)

 The breakeven price is the price at which the net gain on the trade is zero, meaning that no profit nor loss was incurred.